 The boy walking the sidewalk in front of me is tossing a banana into the air and catching it as he walks.
 It could be a baseball, a football. a soccer ball, a stone or a pencil.
 Boys toss things into the air, catch them, and feel good with the world as it is.

 Along the way, he stops at a slightly leaking hose that has been repaired before with wire that has become rusted and no longer solves the problem.
-He kneels down and inspects the water problem, holds the banana alongside the hose as if it would make a splint if he only had something to tie it to the hose and complete the operation.
+He kneels down and inspects the water problem, holds the banana alongside the hose as if it would make a splint.
 Boys like to fix things.

 I pass and continue down the sidewalk on my way to the Colonial Zone.

 A leaky hose is a problem we can solve in a world leaking problems.

-For now, throwing and catching stuff is mostly what is on this boy’s mind
+For now, throwing and catching is mostly what is on this boy’s mind